tilezen/vector-datasource/docs/use-service.md

 ## Specify layers in the service

 Layers to return can specified as `all`, or as one or more layer names separated by commas.
-Using the `all` layer is
+Using the `all` layer is more performant.

 `buildings`: https://tile.mapzen.com/mapzen/vector/v1/buildings/16/19293/24641.json